-I’ve slacked off on eating as many vegetables as I know are good for me for so many reasons, like vitamins, minerals, other wonderful nutrients, and fiber, as well as tasty.
+I’ve slacked off, not eating as many vegetables as I know are good for me for reasons like vitamins, minerals, other nutrients, fiber, as well as tasty.

 With the change in seasons, I haven’t been consuming green drinks or making salads like I do in summer.
 In Austin, where fall, winter, and spring are fleeting, it’s an in-between time, with some days warm and humid and others cool and dry.
 This fall in particular has alternated between drought and deluge and has been warmer than usual.